patchboard/patchboard/README.md

 defined schemas, so that objects deep in a data structure can be wrapped as needed.

-Using an HTTP interface description, Rigger defines action methods for the resource wrapper instances.
+Using an HTTP interface description, Patchboard defines action methods for the resource wrapper instances.
 These methods handle all the work required to make an HTTP request to the API service.

 ## Example (using the spire.io API)